CakeWP/anythingslider-kb/README.md

 |URLhash|Turning this off will disable the custom ID appear in the url bar for each slide. **If turned off then the AS Menu module will not work as it works however the built-in Nav Menu control will still work.**|
 |Enable RTL support|If you got a website with an RTL language, you need to turn this ON to make slider work properly. *Note: This is not something related to make translation work.* |

+#### Background

+Here you may add some background styling to your slider if you wish.
+This is the latest Divi background control which allow you to add color, gradient, image or a video as the background.
+Really powerful control.